 cyl = factor(cyl), gear = factor(gear), vs = factor(vs, levels = c(0, 1),

-clearly shows that manual type transmission outperforms automatic transmissions in mileage.
-We shall now test this hypothesis by building linear models explaining the variation in the values of mpg
+labels = c("V", "S")))The boxplot of mpg according to am clearly shows that manual type transmission outperforms automatic transmissions in mileage.
+We shall now test this hypothesis by building linear models explaining the variation in the values of mpg.

 The boxplot in Appendix 4.1 suggests that manual has better milleage per gallon than automatic.
 Although we can conduct a t test to determine if this difference did not happen by chance alone, we use linear models and regression to explain this difference.